 Dinorwic Slate Waggon

 2 Ton Slate Waggon 1ft 10 ¾ gauge known as Waggon Llwythwr.
 These are of a conventional timber design but have small 1 ft diameter double flanged wheels loose on short axles which do not cross the waggon.
 This allows the waggon to be shunted onto the larger 4ft gauge transporter waggons of the Padarn Railway which had large wheels protruding above the deck.
 These waggons were not numbered but it is thought that there were as many as 2000 built.
+Our reconstructed examples have been fitted with conventional wheels so they can be used on normal trackwork for occasional demonstration trains and photo charters.

 Dinorwic Coal Waggon